Spanish phonology: Alternations

-Acquisition as a first language
+Acquisition as first language

 Phonology

-Phonological development varies greatly by individual, both those developing regularly and those with delays.
+Phonological development varies greatly by individual for both those developing regularly and those with delays.
 However, a general pattern of acquisition of phonemes can be inferred by the level of complexity of their features, i.e. by sound classes.
-A hierarchy may be constructed, and if a child is capable of producing a discrimination on one level, they will also be capable of making the discriminations of all prior levels.
+A hierarchy may be constructed, and if a child is capable of producing discrimination on one level, they will also be capable of making the discriminations of all prior levels.